 How to Serve This Vietnamese Beef Stew

-- Bo Kho with a Baguette or Rice - You can initially make it as a thick hearty stew, and have it for dinner with some rice or dipped with a French/Vietnamese baguette.
+- Bo Kho with a Baguette or Rice - You can initially make it as a thick hearty stew, and have it for dinner with some plain white rice, vermicelli rice, or dipped with a French/Vietnamese baguette.
 Be prepared for a cozy meal!

 - Bo Kho with Noodles - Make it into a soup for noodle bowl the next day simply by adding a cup of beef broth or coconut water to it to thin it out and adding a bit more fish sauce to taste.
 That's a double-duty recipe right there!